AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/oac-quickview-tab.md

 ![Upsize / Downsize by node](../../assets/tools/observation-for-adobe-commerce/quickview_upsize_by_node.jpg)

-The **[!UICONTROL Upsize / Downsize by node]** frame shows upsizes and downsize by node across a selected timeframe.
+The **[!UICONTROL Upsize / Downsize by node]** frame shows upsizes and downsizes by node across a selected timeframe.
 This is used to evaluate whether there was a change in cluster size during the selected time period.

 ## [!UICONTROL CPU Utilization]